Gautam Malkani

-Gautam Malkani is a journalist for The Financial Times, and the author of the novel Londonstani which Dutch writer Robert Vuijsje described as the worst book of the year.
-He has worked on the FT's UK news desk in London as well as in the Washington bureau.
-He is currently an associate editor on the FT Weekend Magazine, after a spell on the newspaper's Business Life section.
+Gautam Malkani (born 27 August 1976) is a journalist and the author of the novel Londonstani.
+He has worked for The Financial Times on its UK news desk in London, at the Washington bureau, and was an associate editor on the FT Weekend Magazine, after a spell on the newspaper's Business Life section.

+Biography

 He was born in Hounslow, London on 27 August 1976.
 Malkani's mother was a Ugandan of Indian descent.
 He studied Social and Political Sciences at Christ's College, Cambridge.
 Malkani currently resides in London.